If the display is showing dashes or zeroes for the rainfall:

 - Relocate the display unit and/or the outdoor rainfall collector.
 The units must be within 100 feet (30 meters) of each other.

 - Use standard alkaline batteries.
-Do not use heavy duty or rechargeable batteries.
-NOTE: It may take a few minutes for display unit and rainfall collector to synchronize after batteries are replaced.
+Do not use heavy-duty or rechargeable batteries.
+NOTE: It may take a few minutes for the display unit and rainfall collector to synchronize after batteries are replaced.

 - Try resetting the units:

 - Bring both the display unit and rainfall collector indoors and position side by side.

 - There is a channel switch on both units right above the batteries.
 Make sure the A-B-C switch on both units match.
 Sometimes changing to a different channel can help.